Anjaliredd/smart-bookmark/README.md

 - Add bookmarks with a title and URL
 - Delete bookmarks
 - Bookmarks are private — each user only sees their own
-- Real-time sync across browser tabs (powered by BroadcastChannel API + Supabase Realtime)
+- Real-time sync across browser tabs

 ## Tech Stack